Last Updated on

-- Company ID (if you’re working for a private company), Barangay Clearance, and other non-government issued IDs are NOT accepted.
+- According to the NBI Clearance Help Desk, Company ID, Student ID, Barangay Clearance, and other non-government issued IDs will NOT be accepted.

 - An NBI personnel will check the validity and authenticity of valid IDs so make sure yours is government-issued, original (not photocopied), and in good condition (bearing legible texts and your recent, recognizable photo).

 - Renewal applicants whose NBI clearances were issued in 2014 onwards should bring 1 valid government-issued ID and a copy of their previous clearance.

 How to Apply for NBI Clearance Online: 4 Steps.